Getting around in Germany

 Germany’s road network is state-of-the-art.
 Hundreds of motorway service stations and petrol stations are open round the clock on Germany’s 13,000km network of Autobahns.
 Motorists can fill up with the following unleaded fuels: Super (95 octane), Super Plus (98 octane) and diesel.
 The network of charging stations for electric cars is continuously expanding.

 Unless otherwise indicated by speed limit signs, there is no speed limit on the Autobahn, although motorists are advised to drive no faster than 130km/h.
 A speed limit of 50km/h applies in built-up areas and 100km/h elsewhere.
-There are no fees for driving on German Autobahns.
+There are no fees for cars on German Autobahns, though cars may have to pay a charge to use certain tunnels or private and residential stretches of road.
 Seatbelts must be worn by law.
 Children up to 150cm in height must have a child seat.
 Roadside emergency telephones are available to contact the emergency services or roadside assistance.
 Germany’s major motoring clubs are the ADAC and the AvD, which provide information for tourists travelling by car.

 ADAC roadside assistance contact number: